An Introduction to Neural Data Compression: Learned quantization and rate control

-Based on this perspective, Yang et al. \cite{yang2020improving} considered a variational distribution $q(\hatz|\x)$ parameterized by a continuous vector $\boldsymbol{\mu} \in \mathbb{R}^N$ (optionally predicted by the inference network), such that the distribution is concentrated on a small number of integer vectors near $\boldsymbol{\mu}$.
-The probability for each integer configuration of $q(\hatz|\x)$ depends inversely on its distance to $\boldsymbol{\mu}$, similarly to the softmax formulation of Agustsson et al. \cite{agustsson2017soft}; a similar temperature hyperparameter is annealed throughout optimization to make $q$ become increasingly deterministic, such that sampling from $q$ mimics hard rounding.
-To optimize w.r.t. the parameter $\boldsymbol{\mu}$, the Gumbel-softmax trick \cite{jang2016categorical, maddison2016concrete} is used to differentiate through samples of $q$.
-The discrete entropy model $P$ is replaced by its continuous extension $\tilde p$ (Eq.~\ref{eq:noisy-latent-density}) for gradient-based optimization, as in the uniform noise approach.
-The resulting method, Stochastic Gumbel Annealing (SGA), is applied to improve the compression performance of pre-trained models at test time \cite{yang2020improving}.
+where $C$ is a normalizing constant, and $\psi = {\operatorname{tanh}^{-1}}$.
+The resulting categorical distribution concentrates its mass on the vertices of a hypercube containing $\z$, and generalizes stochastic binarization \cite{toderici2016rnn} to the integer lattice.
+The probability mass assigned to each integer neighbor of $\z$ depends inversely on its distance to $\z$, similar to the softmax formulation of \citeauthor{agustsson2017soft} \cite{agustsson2017soft}.
+The temperature hyperparameter is annealed towards zero over the course of optimization, such that sampling from $q$ converges to deterministic rounding $\z \to \round{\z}$.
+For gradient-based optimization, the Gumbel-softmax trick \cite{jang2016categorical}\cite{maddison2016concrete} is used to differentiate through samples of $q$, and the discrete entropy model $P$ is replaced by its continuous extension $\tilde p$ (Eq.~\ref{eq:noisy-latent-density}), as in the uniform noise approach.

+This method, Stochastic Gumbel Annealing (SGA), was originally proposed to improve the compression performance of pre-trained models at test time \cite{yang2020improving}.
+In this work, $\z$ was initialized to the amortized prediction $f(\x)$, but then treated as a variational parameter, and iteratively optimized with gradient descent as in semi-amortized VI \cite{kim2018semi}.

-Tsubota et al. \cite{tsubota2021comprehensive} further applied a version of SGA for end-to-end training, using STE instead of the Gumbel-softmax trick to differentiate through sampling $\hatz \sim q$ (which we refer to as SGA+STE), and obtained improved R-D performance compared to the UQ+STE approach.
+\citeauthor{tsubota2021comprehensive} \cite{tsubota2021comprehensive} further applied a version of SGA for end-to-end training, using STE instead of the Gumbel-softmax trick to differentiate through sampling $\hatz \sim q$ (which we refer to as SGA+STE), and obtained improved R-D performance compared to the UQ+STE approach.

-\textbf{Comparisons.} Empirical results \cite{Lee2019Context, minnen2020channel, agustsson2020scale} suggest that it is beneficial to train with different approximations for optimizing the distortion v.s. the rate terms of the R-D loss (Eq.~\ref{eq:ntc-lagrangian} ).
+\textbf{Comparisons.} Empirical results \cite{Lee2019Context}\cite{minnen2020channel}\cite{agustsson2020scale} suggest that it is beneficial to train with different approximations for optimizing the distortion v.s. the rate terms of the R-D loss (Eq.~\ref{eq:ntc-lagrangian}).
 A recent empirical comparison of combinations of various approaches \cite{tsubota2021comprehensive} confirms this, showing that it is best to combine a rounding-based approximation (SGA+STE, UQ+STE) for the distortion term, and a uniform-noise-based approximation (additive uniform noise, dithered quantization \cite{choi2019uq}) for the rate term.